briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

 ## 337.17   Focus and aim of headlights

-1. _(a)_ No person shall use any lights mentioned in Section 337.02 to 337.16, inclusive, upon any motor vehicle, trailer or semitrailer unless the lights are equipped, mounted and adjusted as to focus and aim in accordance with State regulations.
+1. _(a)_ No person shall use any lights mentioned in [Section 337.02][CFCO 337.02] to [337.16][CFCO 337.16], inclusive, upon any motor vehicle, trailer or semitrailer unless the lights are equipped, mounted and adjusted as to focus and aim in accordance with State regulations.

 2. _(b)_ The headlights on any motor vehicle shall comply with the headlamp color requirements contained in federal motor vehicle safety standard number